Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 This section describes the protocol behavior specific to
 interface 1: CMAF ingest.
 Operation of this
-profile MUST also adhere to general requirements in section 4.
+profile MUST also adhere to the general requirements.

 ## General Protocol Requirements ## {#general_Protocol_Requirements_p1}